sankeerthnalam/Web-traffic-anomaly-detection-using-C-LSTM-neural-networks/README.md

 - This repository contains code to implement the research paper which closely simulate those run by Tae-Young kim in the paper linked above.

+- This yahoo s5 dataset has been borrowed from this link https://github.com/harris0704/nbaData16-17/tree/master/Yahoo_S5_Data

 ---

 The model was tested on test data(Which is 30% of total data).
 The final test results for training the model for 500 epochs(as mentioned in the paper) are: